Thursday, 26 February 2015

 In an ideal world, all science fiction films would be directed by Saul Bass, but it's not an ideal world, is it?
 It's not even halfway there.

-If you'd like an insight into what life would be like if humans were under the heel of billions of super intelligent alien ants, then you need to take a look at Bass' original ending.
+If you'd like an insight into what life would be like if humans were under the heel of billions of super intelligent alien ants, then you need to seek out Bass' original ending, which is astounding.
 It didn't make it into the final cut, as it would have blown peoples minds and ripped a hole in the space / time continuum.

 SLOW OBLIVION